bwhetherington/dnd-5-5e/src/rules/combat.md

 ### Charge

 When you take the Charge action, you gain the effects of the Dash action.
 If you end your movement closer to a creature than where you started, you can make a melee weapon attack against that creature if it is within your reach.
-If you make this attack, your turn ends immediately afterwards, and the next attack roll made against you before the start of your next turn has advantage.
+If you make this attack, the next attack roll made against you before the start of your next turn has advantage.

 > #### The Charger Feat
 >